 Skip to main content

-To communicate with clients, plugNmeet and LiveKit use several ports.
-Before installing plugNmeet, ensure that those ports are not blocked by your firewall.
+PlugNmeet and LiveKit use several ports to communicate with clients.
+Before installing PlugNmeet, ensure that these ports are not blocked by your firewall.

-When installing plugNmeet behind a firewall, make sure the following ports are open:
+If you are installing PlugNmeet behind a firewall, ensure the following ports are open:

 PortTypeRequiredDescription

-80TCPYesUsually required when issuing an SSL certificate with Let's Encrypt.
+80TCPYesRequired for issuing SSL certificates with Let's Encrypt.

-443TCPYesThe primary HTTPS port for communicating with haproxy.
-Haproxy will interact with other services.
+443TCPYesThe primary HTTPS port for communication with HAProxy, which interacts with other services.

-7881TCPYesUsed when the client could not connect via UDP (e.g. VPN, corporate firewalls)
+7881TCPYesUsed when clients cannot connect via UDP (e.g., VPNs, corporate firewalls).

-50000-60000UDPYesLiveKit advertises these ports as WebRTC host candidates (each participant in the room will use two ports)
+50000-60000UDPYesLiveKit uses these ports as WebRTC host candidates (each participant will use two ports in this range).

 443UDPNoOptional

-To test connections on various ports needed by plugNmeet, you will use a tool called netcat to listen for connections.
-You'll use netcat on the plugNmeet server and on external server (outside the firewall) to generate connections.
-If the connections test fails, the firewall configuration is incorrect.
+To verify that the required ports are open, use the netcat tool to listen for connections.
+You will run netcat on your PlugNmeet server and use an external computer (outside the firewall) to initiate connections.
+If the connection test fails, your firewall configuration is incorrect.

 sudo apt install netcat

-If you've already installed plugNmeet server using the installation script, you'll need to stop haproxy and plugnmeet server before testing.
-Otherwise ports will be keep using.
+If you have already installed the PlugNmeet server using the installation script, stop HAProxy and the PlugNmeet server before testing.
+Otherwise, the ports will remain in use.

 systemctl stop plugnmeet